Lecture 5 : Navigation

 - To add a Tab bar simply use the

-object as a child of theShell
+TabBarobject as a child of theShell.

-pages as children of the TabBar
+Then include ShellContent pages as children of the TabBar.

 <TabBar>